Trusted WordPress tutorials, when you need them most.

 Thanks again.

 Thank you for this great article!
-Is it possible prebuild a WordPress site first in cPanel, )for example with a .net domain) do all the steps above, and then just change the .net domain to .com through the cPanel before cancelling the website builder hosting?
+Is it possible prebuild a Wordpress site first in cPanel, )for example with a .net domain) do all the steps above, and then just change the .net domain to .com through the cPanel before cancelling the website builder hosting?
 Also, could customers be redirected temporarily to a “maintenance” page during the “transfer”?
 Thank you for your insight!!

-17. Arjun Sharma says
+21. Arjun Sharma

 thanks, bro its really great post I’m also a blogger but one of my clients asks me for this how to How to Move GoDaddy Website Builder Site to WordPress but I don’t know the real method which helps him but now I suggest this article thanks again